loliconshik3/rose/README.md

 # Rose

+Simple terminal-ui (TUI) youtube client.

-## by loliconshik3
+## Feauters

+* Simple subscribes

+* Search videos and channels

+* Watched videos history

+* Youtube-like boxes interface

+* Not use youtube for video parsing, only in youtube-dl

 ## How it works

+### Subscribes
-Rose parse your `subscribes.txt` file, then check mirrors from `mirror` file, get first working mirror then parse channels and they videos.
+Rose parse your `subscribes.txt` file, then check `invidious` mirrors from `mirror` file, get first working mirror then parse channels and they videos.
 After that you can easy choice your favorite channel, video and play it with mpv.

-## Requirements
+## Dependencies

-* Mpv player.
+* Mpv video player

+* youtube-dl (maybe, idk)

+### On Arch Linux:
+`sudo pacman -S mpv youtube-dl`

+## Run
+`python main.py` or `python3 main.py`